 2) Emotional State

 There’s a few reasons that frequent technology use could be making us anxious or depressed.
-Nomophobia, of course, is one of these – now that we are accustomed to the connection smartphones provide, many of us feel uncomfortable without it.
+Nomophobia, of course, is one of these – now that we are accustomed to the connection cell phones provide, many of us feel uncomfortable without it.
 We worry that an emergency may take place and our loved ones won’t be able to reach us.
-We don’t like being unable to log into facebook.
+We don’t like being unable to log into Facebook or Instagram.
 We worry that we’ll miss something important.

-Those who have difficulty staying off their smartphones even while spending time with their partners or friends may damage their relationships as a result.
-A 2014 poll found that about 75% of women believe that smartphone use interferes with their love life and reduces the amount of time spent with their significant other.
+Those who have difficulty staying off their cell phones even while spending time with their partners or friends may damage their relationships as a result.
+A 2014 poll found that about 75% of women believe that cell phone use interferes with their love life and reduces the amount of time spent with their significant other.
 Being in a conversation with your partner only to see them start typing out a text mid-sentence is likely to make you feel like they aren’t fully in the moment with you, and who wants to be in a relationship where this is the status quo?

 4) Physical Health